spawulski/opentofu/docs/architecture.md

 constructed, and then the backend is responsible for executing that action.

 Backends that execute operations, however, do so as an architectural implementation detail and not a general feature of backends.
-That is, the term 'backend' as a OpenTF feature is used to refer to a plugin that determines where OpenTF stores its state snapshots - only the default `local` backend and Terraform Cloud's backends (`remote`, `cloud`) perform operations.
+That is, the term 'backend' as a OpenTofu feature is used to refer to a plugin that determines where OpenTofu stores its state snapshots - only the default `local` backend and Terraform Cloud's backends (`remote`, `cloud`) perform operations.

 Thus, most backends do _not_ implement this interface, and so the `command` package wraps these